-As I’m writing this, our 21st iRelaunch Return-to-Work Conference is quickly approaching, and we are on track to once again sell out Columbia University’s vast event space.
-This time of year is especially meaningful to me because five years ago I registered to attend the 2012 iRelaunch Return-to-Work Conference as a wide-eyed, nervous relauncher.
-I was eager to return to the paid workforce after taking an 18-year career break to be at home with my two children.
-I was in search of advice about how a 51-year-old corporate and securities lawyer who had practiced in large New York City firms for 10 years and whose last day of paid work was December 30, 1994 (!!!) should chart her professional course forward.
-I also wanted to know what to wear to this thing (“business casual,” advised a helpful pre-Conference iRelaunch email)!
+Each year, as our iRelaunch Return to Work Conferences approach, I think back to registering for the 2012 Conference as a wide-eyed, nervous relauncher.
+I was eager to return to the paid workforce after taking a long career break to be at home with my two children.
+I was in search of advice about how a 50-something-year-old corporate and securities lawyer who had practiced in large New York City firms for 10 years and whose last day of paid work was back in the mid-1990s (!!!) should chart her professional course forward.
+Since the Conference was in person, I also wanted to know what to wear (“business casual,” advised a helpful pre-Conference iRelaunch email)!

 The 2012 Conference exceeded my expectations and was a real game changer for me.

-First, I realized that I wasn’t alone.
+First, I realized that I was not alone.
 I marveled at the hundreds of fellow relaunchers in the room and at the tremendous professional backgrounds of those at my table and the many others that I met.

-Despite the long, information-packed day, I left the Conference invigorated and motivated.
+After a long, information-packed day, I left the Conference, not fatigued and overwhelmed but, instead, invigorated and motivated.

-After the Conference, I told everyone I knew how great it was and I got to work implementing the strategies I’d learned.
-A few months later, I saw that iRelaunch was looking to hire an Executive in Residence on a paid internship basis: someone to help promote the next Conference, someone who was on career break, who had attended at least one Conference, who could communicate well, who had enthusiasm…wait, that person was ME!
-I applied for the returning professional internship role, was interviewed and hired, and quickly became immersed in conducting university outreach for the 2013 Conference, then held at NYU.
-My efforts contributed to an unusually early sell-out, allowing iRelaunch to present its first simulcast in order to accommodate those relaunchers who were on the wait list.
+I told everyone I knew how great the Conference was and I got to work implementing the return to work strategies I had learned.
+A few months later, I saw in iRelaunch’s newsletter that iRelaunch was looking to hire an Executive in Residence for an eight-month returnship: someone to help promote the 2013 Conference to colleges, universities, and alumni organizations, someone who was on career break, who had attended at least one Conference, who could communicate well, who had enthusiasm…wait, that person was ME!
+I applied for the role, was interviewed and hired, and quickly became immersed in promoting the Conference and expanding iRelaunch’s higher education community.
+My efforts contributed to an unusually early sell-out, allowing iRelaunch to present its first-ever simulcast in order to accommodate those relaunchers who were on the wait list.
 It was deeply rewarding to be part of that success.
-An opening on the small iRelaunch staff led to my being hired at the conclusion of my internship.
+An opening on the small iRelaunch staff led to my being hired at the conclusion of my returnship.